 “The flow has been a good friend to us, but it is reaching the end of its journey, and it is liable at any time now to break up and fling us into the unplumbed sea” – Shackleton’s Report.

 Side Fact: During the expedition, a number of animals lost their lives including the ship’s cat, Mrs. Chippy, who was owned by Henry McNish.
 Shackleton made the decision to make their final moments more peaceful following the destruction of the Endurance and a concern for the animals’ survival and comfort.
 Three of the crew-members (Macklin, Crean, and McNish) took the death hard, the last reportedly refusing orders in grief.
 In memory of both McNish and Mrs Chippy, a bronze statue of the cat sits at the foot of the adventurer’s grave.

 In April, in a desperate attempt to reach land as the ice began thinning around them, Shackleton ordered the launch of the three emergency boats, James Caird, Stancomb Wills, and Dudley Docker (named after the expedition’s investors) to sail in search of land on either Elephant Island or its neighbour, Clarence Island.
-The crew’s boats safely touched the former’s coast at Point Wild after seven rough days on the sea, but they were still far from civilization.
+The crew’s boats safely touched the former’s coast at Point Wild after seven rough days on the sea, but they were still far from civilisation.